The main issues

 Amanda McBroom & Bette Midler: "Far beneath the bitter snows lies the seed that with the sun's love ... becomes the rose"

-Even climate itself is not the main problem.
-The main problem is about people.
-A billion young lives are in danger.
+Right now, a billion young lives are in danger.
 Poverty is reducing the life expectancy of children in developing countries, and climate change will reduce it even more.
 A billion children who are alive today are likely to die early as an indirect consequence of poverty and climate change.
+These a not crazy claims in someone's crazy blog.
+This really is happening, and most researchers in the area of global climate and global poverty would agree that it's true.
+Moreover, we are causing it with our emissions, which can explain why most people seem to be ignoring it.

 Humankind needs friends.
 A friend is someone who listens when you have a problem, and doesn't disappear when the going gets tough.
 On this page, I have tried to present the main problems facing the human species today.
 My special request to readers of this page is to try to understand these problems, even if you have different opinions or a different approach.
 Then become a friend of humanity, and help solve the problems.